atlantean-consulting/wallpapererer/README.md

 python sort_by_resolution.py --dry-run   # preview only
 ```

+The full set, as of late February 2026 *e.v.* weighs about 16.5 GB.
+Email me if you want the `.torrent`.

 ### `set_wallpaper.py` — Apply a single wallpaper (single-monitor)

 Picks an image from `bing_wallpapers/high/` and applies it via `gsettings`.
 Prints the EXIF caption and photographer credit after applying.